Skip links

 April 29, 2021

 China.
-Launch of the first module (Tianhe) of the Chinese space station Tiangong (Chinese: 天宫; “Palace in the Sky”), which is positioned in low Earth orbit between 340 and 450 km.
-Once completed, Tiangong will have a mass of between 80 and 100 t, about
+Launch of the first module (Tianhe) of the Chinese space station Tiangong (Chinese: 天宫; “Palace in the Sky”), which will be positioned in low Earth orbit between 340 and 450 km.
+Once completed, Tiangong will have a mass of 80 to 100 metric tons,

 April 28, 2021